 - Increased connections to other cycle routes.

-- Encourage more people to walk and cycle - Tamaki Drive is Auckland’s busiest route for cycling, averaging over 1,500 cycle trips every day.
+- Encouragement for more people to go walking and cycling.
+Tamaki Drive is Auckland’s busiest route for cycling, averaging over 1,500 cycle trips every day.
 We expect these numbers to increase with the completion of this project.

 - Help reduce traffic congestion and air pollution.

 - September 2017 - Revised design and feedback report.